wmtorode/mechaffinity/README.md

 `quirkPools` : a list of `QuirkPool` objects.
 These will only be used if `enablePilotQuirks` is set to `true`

 `playerQuirkPools` : when `true` player pilots can also use quirk pools.
 Can only be used if `enablePilotQuirks` is set to `true`

+`pqArgoAdditive` : when `true` argo upgrade modifiers are processed using an additive model, when `false` a multiplicative model is used instead

+`pqArgoMin` : the lowest possible argo upgrade modifier, defaults to 0.0

+`pqArgoMultiAutoAdjust` : when `true` auto normalize modifiers for the multiplicative model (by adding 1.0 to the modifier before its factored in) instead of directly applying the modifier

 ### affinityLevel objects